GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/customizable.md

 func setUp()
 ```

-**It's called zero or one time(s) during the view's lifetime.** Calling super implementation is required.
+**It's called zero or one time during the view's lifetime.** Calling super implementation is required.

 ### setUpAppearance()